jpb06/gapi-oauth-react-hooks/README.md

 ## Log

+- 1.1.1 : Fixing misc typos in readme.
 - 1.1.0 : Returning auth response from the main hook.
 - 1.0.9 : Fixing a GapiState import.
 - 1.0.8 : Adding tests coverage.